brfairchild/BraydenFairchild_CS315_Exercise_0/README.md

 ### Activity Report

-Followed the tutorial provided by Godot, the purpose of this exercise was the familiarize ourselves with the Godot engine.
+- Followed the tutorial provided by Godot, the purpose of this exercise was the familiarize ourselves with the Godot engine.
 This project has us creating a playable character along with randomly spawning enemies on a path that will then move that the player will have to dodge, alone with this we have also created HUD elements and how to connect them to code.

+### Essential Goals Met

+- Set up GIT for version control
+- The tutorial has been completed
+- The licenses of third-party assets are correctly included
+- Completed project report.

 ### Revision Report